ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Introduction

-\begin{itemize} \item We present \textsc{ReSpace}, a novel method for controllable scene synthesis and editing, designing object addition and removal via next-token prediction and text-driven commands. \item We feature a dual-stage pipeline (SFT+GRPO) for object addition and are first to apply preference optimization with Reinforcement Learning with Verifiable Rewards (RLVR) on it, surpassing state-of-the-art while achieving competitive results for full scene synthesis. \item We introduce a lightweight and interpretable Structured Scene Representation (SSR) with natural-language object descriptions and explicit numerical values for scene boundaries and object positioning (e.g., size and location), enabling direct editing and manipulation. \item We propose the Voxelization-Based Loss (VBL), a novel evaluation metric capturing fine-grained geometric interactions beyond 3D bounding boxes (e.g., between chair and table). \end{itemize}
+\begin{itemize} \item We present \textsc{ReSpace}, a novel method for controllable indoor scene synthesis and editing, framing object addition and removal via next-token prediction. \item We present a supervised fine-tuning pipeline for object addition that surpasses state-of-the-art on placement and achieves strong results for full scene synthesis, with exploratory preference-alignment experiments using Reinforcement Learning with Verifiable Rewards (RLVR). \item We introduce a lightweight and interpretable structured scene representation with natural-language object descriptions and explicit numerical values for scene boundaries and object positioning, enabling direct editing and asset-agnostic deployment across 3D catalogs. \item We propose the Voxelization-Based Loss (VBL), a novel \textit{evaluation} metric capturing fine-grained geometric interactions beyond 3D bounding boxes (e.g., chair/table). \end{itemize}